Employment Lawyers in Florida

 Under state and federal law, it is illegal to discriminate against employees for various reasons.
 This includes wrongful action or bias against an employee for:

 In employment disputes, we represent employers and employees.
 We know the various pitfalls and levers to best assist our clients.
 Whether they are managers or wronged employees, we know what’s best for our clients.
-When you work with an Orlando employment lawyer on our team, they work for your best interests.
+When you work with an employment lawyer on our team in Florida, they work for your best interests.

 Violations of the Fair Labor Standards Act